 Location: Oleo is located off of Highway 149 north of Creede between mile marker 56 and 57.
 The entrance will be before the start of Slumgullion Pass and Rambouillet Creek.
-As you turn in you will need to drive a mile or so before you will see the ranch.
 You will see the Oleo Ranch sign from the highway.
+From the highway, you will need to drive a mile or so down a gravel road before you see the ranch on the left.

 Google Maps Link: https://goo.gl/maps/5OZLG

 Lake City, CO – 17

 Gunnison, CO – 72

 Weather: Average temperatures are around 70 during day and 30 at night.
 Short rain storms often roll in, but it is usually just a quick storm.